2010 Family Circle Cup

 The 2010 Family Circle Cup was a women's tennis event on the 2010 WTA Tour, which took place from April 12 to April 18.
-It was the 38th edition of the event and was hosted at the Family Circle Tennis Center, in Charleston, South Carolina, United States.
+It was the 38th edition of the tournament and was hosted at the Family Circle Tennis Center, in Charleston, South Carolina, United States.
 It was the second and last event of the clay court season played on green clay.
 The total prize money offered at this tournament was US$700,000.
 Samantha Stosur won the singles title.